Table of contents

 The AI Topic Analysis identifies which themes or subjects are most frequently associated with your brand in Facebook conversations.

 For each topic, you’ll see the number of mentions, reach, share of voice, and sentiment breakdown.
-All these data help you understand which themes drive positive or negative perception.
+All this data helps you understand which themes drive positive or negative perception.

-In Red Bull case, sponsored events, sport teams, and user-generated content drive the most interest—especially in volume.
+In the Red Bull case, sponsored events, sports teams, and user-generated content drive the most interest—especially in volume.

 Actionable insight: Use topic data to guide your content strategy.
 If certain themes consistently drive positive sentiment, lean into them in future campaigns.